wp-plugins/date-today-nepali/trunk/README.txt

 == Installation ==

+= Using The WordPress Dashboard =

+1. Navigate to the 'Add New' Plugin Dashboard
+1. Select 'date-today-nepali.zip' from your computer
+1. Install
+1. Activate the plugin on the WordPress Plugin Dashboard
+1. Place the '[DTN]Date Display Widget' Widget into a Widget area through the 'Appearance -> Widgets' menu in WordPress.

+= Using FTP =

+1. Extract 'date-today-nepali.zip' to your computer
-1. Upload the date-today-nepali folder to the /wp-content/plugins/ directory.
+1. Upload the 'date-today-nepali' directory to your '/wp-content/plugins/' directory
+1. Activate the plugin on the WordPress Plugins dashboard
-2. Activate the plugin via the 'Plugins' menu in WordPress.
+1. Place the '[DTN]Date Display Widget' Widget into a Widget area through the 'Appearance -> Widgets' menu in WordPress.

 == Frequently Asked Questions ==
-Small plugin
+= There is something cool you could add...

+Nice, make a post on the [Support Forum](http://wordpress.org/support/plugin/date-today-nepali) and let us know.